Last updated 1 July 2021

 All the airline’s onboard linen and blankets are thoroughly washed and pressed at microbial lethal temperatures, while its headsets are rigorously sanitized after each flight.

-Singapore Airlines and SilkAir will operate a limited service from June to July 2020.
-The plan sees the airline offering round-trip flights on reduced schedules to several major cities in certain regions.
+Singapore Airlines and SilkAir have resumed services and are offering round-trip flights on reduced schedules to several major cities in certain regions.

-North Asia routes: Chongqing, Seoul, Shanghai, Hongkong, Osaka, Taipei, Fukuoka, and Tokyo – Narita
+North Asia routes: Chongqing, Nanjing, Seoul, Shanghai, Hongkong, Osaka, Taipei, Tianjin, Fukuoka, and Tokyo – Narita, Wuhan, and more

-United States routes: Los Angeles, New York (JFK)
+United States routes: Houston, San Francisco, Los Angeles, New York (JFK), Seattle and more

 In order to provide safe and healthy experience during flight, United has implemented rigorous sanitation efforts that include electrostatic spraying on all international flights and using HEPA filter.
 All employees on board and passengers are required to wear facial covering.